MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 }
 ```

-8) Use parameters and variables
+## Part 3 - Use parameters and variables

-We now need to replace the place holder with parameters.
+We now need to replace all place holders with parameters.
 This way, we will be able to customize our template.

-* APP_SERVICE_PLAN_NAME
-* WEB_APP_NAME
+Let's change `APP_SERVICE_PLAN_NAME` and `WEB_APP_NAME`

 ```json